 - In most bodies of water there are swimming schools of fish that serve as decoration.
 In undead territories, they're fish skeletons.

-- In the Undead Nightmare DLC of Red Dead Redemption, the undead plague has spread to the animals, resulting in undead horses, undead wolves, undead cougars, and undead bears.
+- Red Dead Redemption: Undead Nightmare: The undead plague has spread to the animals, resulting in undead horses, undead wolves, undead cougars, and undead bears.

 - The popular Half-Life mod, "They Hunger", has zombie dogs, bulls, and chickens.